18 email marketing performance metrics for improved campaign tracking

 4

-Your opt-in conversion rate is the percentage of website visitors that convert by opting in to your email list.
-It tells you how successful your email list building efforts are so that you can improve landing pages, pop-ups, forms and CTAs.
+Your opt-in conversion rate is the percentage of website visitors who convert by opting into your email list.
+It tells you how successful your email list-building efforts are so that you can improve landing pages, pop-ups, forms, and CTAs.

 Top tips to improve your email opt-in conversion rate